prikhi/pencil/docs/source/devguide/tutorial/objectsnap.rst

 .. figure:: ../../images/Main_html_7dd2ebdf.png

-    Midle-to-Midle (vertical)
+    Middle-to-Middle (vertical)

-Sometimes the snapping needs to be customized for specific purpose.
+Sometimes the snapping needs to be customized for specific purposes.
 This tutorial will show how to create new custom snappings.
-These definitions are also put into an <Action></Action> and must have the exact id of getSnappingGuide.
+These definitions are put into an ``<Action></Action>`` which must have the exact id of ``getSnappingGuide``.

 .. code-block:: xml